theleoborges/imminent/README.md

 ### Futures

-Futures are read-only containers and, just like promises, can be in once of 3 states: Unresolved, resolved successfully or resolved unsuccessfully.
+Futures are read-only containers and, just like promises, can be in one of 3 states: Unresolved, resolved successfully or resolved unsuccessfully.

 Futures will eventually provide a rich set of combinators (but a few are already available, such as `map`, `filter` and `flatmap`) as well as the event handlers `on-complete`, `on-success` and `on-failure`.